dnfrancis22/responsive-portfolio/README.md

 On the contact page you can enter your information in the form fields and click on the submit button.

-On any of the pages if you click on my name in the top left corner it will take you back to the about page.
+On any of the pages, if you click on my name in the top left corner it will take you back to the about page.

 ![AboutMe](./assets/AboutMe.jpg)